 What is Battery Maintenance?

-To ensure the integrity of any Uninterruptible Power Supply, Telecommunications 48V system or generator, the batteries must be checked and maintained.
+Check and maintain batteries to ensure the integrity of any Uninterruptible Power Supply.
+This could be Telecommunications 48V system or generator.

 Surprisingly, whatever the cost of your Power Protection system, whether it is a stand-alone UPS System or Standby Diesel Generators, the most common single point of failure is the batteries.